-Julianne Hough Is Pretty In Pink For U.S. Premiere Of ‘Bigger’, Shares Photos on Instagram
+Julianne Hough Is Pretty In Pink For U.S. Premiere Of ‘Bigger,’ Shares Photos On Instagram

 As previously reported in Inquisitr, Bigger is a movie about the rise of Ben and Joe Weider, who were the pioneers of the contemporary fitness industry and gym movement.
 The brothers fought for many causes such as women’s rights and sexual freedom, while fighting against discrimination, anti-Semitism, and poverty.

 Hough plays Betty Weider, Joe Weider’s second wife and former pinup model.
 She helped to co-found the International Federation of Bodybuilders and Shape Magazine, and co-authored books on bodybuilding.
-ET previously reported that Hough feels a personal connection with the legacy of the Weiders.
+Entertainment Tonight previously reported that Hough feels a personal connection with the legacy of the Weiders.

 “It’s a really special thing to be able to be apart of something that is so influential in my life today.
 Without [the Weiders] and the redefining of what fitness and health beauty meant back then — that’s what we’re all relishing in today.
 So, it’s pretty amazing.”